 As an association for the Oxford Colleges, the Conference is made up of

 The Conference also acts as a voice for college interests within the University community.
 It enables Colleges to debate and act upon the key issues of the day.
 Shared views and policies are developed, and decisions are made.
 This enables a collective college perspective to be communicated widely and to influence University decision-making.

+I hope very much that you find the information on these webpages useful, and that colleagues, students, prospective students and members of the public will find us a gateway both into the colleges and the wider university of Oxford.
 At a personal level, both I, and my colleagues, are available should you have any issue, concern or suggestion you would like to make to us.